yerrysherry/freebsd-I-dont-know/README.md

 FreeBSD is a collection of information.
 Information what I like to know more about it.
 The majority of the volume is written for the BSD family, mainly for FreeBSD.

+The documentation is written with Lyx and the licence is of course the BSD license.

 Contents
 * Installing BSD
 * SSH Certificate Authorities